WORK FOR Opportunity House

 Knowledge, Skills, and Abilities

-- Exercise good judgement and patience in working with clients.
+- Ability to exercise good judgment and patience when working with clients.

 - Ability to keep client and OH business information confidential.